-Ten advantages of IIoT and analytics for manufacturers
+Ten benefits/advantages of IIoT and analytics for manufacturers

 Today’s manufacturers must operate at breakneck speed to keep pace with ever-changing customer demands, market trends and global competitors in a rapidly evolving marketplace.
 Yet many traditional challenges, such as increasing costs, unplanned downtime, quality control (QC), evolving business requirements and aging infrastructure, continue to hamper progress, but the benefits of IIoT impact everything.

-Find Flexibility.
 Legacy systems based on proprietary or outdated technologies can’t be integrated with new applications without costly customizations, thereby limiting their extended functionalities.
 In addition, legacy systems can be expensive to maintain and can divert resources from more-innovative initiatives.
 One of the biggest benefit of IIoT is the capability to automate and to optimize production in an efficient way.

 In response, manufacturers are turning to IoT technologies that combine manufacturing assets with embedded sensors, advanced analytics, AI and cognitive computing.
 The goal is to generate digital intelligence across the entire value stream and, as McKinsey notes, create “processes that govern themselves, where smart products can take corrective action to avoid damages and where individual parts are automatically replenished.”